QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 print(*l1)
 ```

-Unpacking the list into positional arguments is equivalent to put each element of the list seprately into the function
+Unpacking the list into positional arguments is equivalent to putting each element of the list separately into the function

 ```{code-cell} python3
 print('a', 'b', 'c')
 ```

-However, it is more convinient since we can reuse the list
+However, it is more convenient since we can reuse the list

 ```{code-cell} python3
 l1.append('d')